wangdrew/birdfeeder-photographer/README.md

 On the Raspberry PI hooked up to the camera:

+Ensure Flickr environment variables are set.

-sudo python src/capture.py
+sudo env FLICKR_APP_KEY=$FLICKR_APP_KEY FLICKR_APP_SECRET=$FLICKR_APP_SECRET FLICKR_APP_TOKEN=$FLICKR_APP_TOKEN python capture.py

+The extra keywords in front of the python command are necessary in order to allow superuser access to the environment variables that the Flikr integration requires

-On the Raspberry PI interfacing with the sensors:
+On the Raspberry PI interfacing with the sensors it's much simpler:

 sudo python src/sensors.py